 While Mount Rwenzori National Park welcomes visitors year-round, it’s advantageous to understand the ideal trekking months.
 The park is at its best during the dry season, which spans from June through August, and again from December to February, known as the dry months.
 These periods offer optimal conditions for trekkers to embrace the Rwenzori’s natural splendor.

 Embark on a journey to the Rwenzori Mountains and let the grandeur of Africa’s highest peaks and the allure of Rwenzori National Park captivate your spirit.
-Contact Trek Africa Tours to arrange your exclusive hiking experience in this remarkable region.
+Contact Trek Africa Expeditions to arrange your exclusive hiking experience in this remarkable region.